 Is Sclerotherapy Right for Me?

-Sclerotherapy is most effective on smaller surface veins, especially those located on breasts, hands, feet, legs or ankles.
-If you have spider veins or varicose veins in these locations, you may benefit from sclerotherapy.
+Sclerotherapy is most effective on smaller surface veins, especially those located on breasts, hands, feet, legs, or ankles.
+You may benefit from sclerotherapy if you have spider or varicose veins in these locations.
 Sclerotherapy is also ideal for patients who want a quick, nearly painless procedure that requires very little recovery time.

 Sclerotherapy is highly effective, but it does not produce immediate results.
 Instead, the treated veins will fade gradually over the weeks and months following the procedure.
-Thus, if you desire quick cosmetic results, sclerotherapy may not be the best choice.
+Thus, sclerotherapy may not be the best choice if you desire quick cosmetic results.

 How Do I Learn More?